overhide/overhide-widgets/README.md

 > - https://demo-back-end.azurewebsites.net/api/gettoken -- provides the [overhide token](https://token.overhide.io/swagger.html) for use with `<overhide-hub ..>` component.
 > - There is also the main `https://demo-back-end.azurewebsites.net/api/RunFeature` endpoint is used by the demo front-ends (see [/demo-front-end/index.js](/demo-front-end/index.js)).

-### Demo Back-End Server

-Serves three purposes on behalf of our demo front-ends:

-- retrieves [an overhide token](https://token.overhide.io/swagger.html) for use with *overhide* API -- browser can call to get the token and provide to `<overhide-hub ..>`  component.
-- retrieves the fees-schedule
-- runs the features on the back-end when clicked in the front-end (`/RunFeature` endpoints)
-  - has mandatory `query` parameters to authenticate and authorize
-  - feature will not run if bad authentication or insufficient funds on ledger for feature (as per parameters): will result in "Unauthorized by Ledger-Based AuthZ-" response.

-The endpoints for these are listed in the "Local Development &mdash; Back-End" section above.

 ### The *overhide-hub* Component